-For decades, Chiesi has been committed to neonatology, working alongside the medical community to improve the level of care for preterm babies.
-Thanks to this important relationship, Chiesi has become a global partner for neonatologists, bringing its life-saving drugs to more than 80 countries worldwide, and working towards the sharing of best clinical practices.
+For 2 decades, Chiesi has been committed to neonatology, working alongside the medical community to improve the level of care for preterm babies.
+Thanks to this important relationship, Chiesi has become a world parthner in neonatology, bringing its life-saving drugs to 97 countries worldwide, and working towards the sharing of best clinical practices.

 The incomplete development of the respiratory system and the areas of the brain that regulate respiration is a common issue in preterm infants, with severity increasing in babies with a low birthweight.
 This condition results in episodes of spontaneous apnoea, which is usually defined as a cessation of breathing lasting more than 20 seconds.
 Clinically, this interruption may be accompanied by a slower heart rate and/or a reduction of the quantity of oxygen in the blood.
 Finally, pale or cyanotic skin tone can occur in an infant experiencing an apnoeic episode, together with a reduction in muscle tone.
 Lower gestational age is associated with a higher risk of apnoeic episodes, which generally begin between 2 and 3 days of life.

 Milder episodes can be resolved by tactile stimulation of the neonate, while more severe episodes need pharmacological intervention with stimulant drugs, such as caffeine.

 Adenosine is a neurotransmitter that modulates neuronal activity and reduce the breathing effort.
 Caffeine directly opposes this effect by blocking the interaction of adenosine with its cellular receptors, thus resulting in an breathing stimulation.